Get in touch with your inner Picasso

 2. Adobe Fresco

-If you enjoy using Adobe products, the company recently released its own iPad drawing app.
+If you enjoy using Adobe products, the company recently released its iPad drawing app.
 With Adobe’s success in desktop art applications, they wanted to produce something that iPad users could take advantage of.

 Though Adobe also has released Illustrator and Sketch (more on these below), Fresco was created for more professional art creation akin to Procreate in features.
-One of the selling points of this app for artists are the Live brushes, which mimic the physics of traditional brushes while you’re painting.
+One of the selling points of this app for artists is the Live brushes, which mimic the physics of traditional brushes while you’re painting.
 The brush library is also massive, with over 1,800 brushes available.